lelegard/arm-cpusysregs/docs/pac-format.md

 - The meaningful virtual address part of a pointer uses 48 bits, leaving 16 bits for PAC, MTE and selector bit.
-- Most PAC values use 7 bits, except for instruction pointers on upper addresses where the PAC use 15 bits.
+- Most PAC values use 7 bits, except for pointers on upper addresses where the PAC uses either 7 or 15 bits, depending on the kernel version.
 - Executing a PACxx instruction in user mode (EL0) and kernel mode (EL1) on the same input value gives the same result, except with PACIA.
 Conclusion: only the IA key is different between user and kernel.
 Each time an application switches